EU regulator recommends adding heavy periods to side effects of mRNA COVID shots | Health

 A European Medicines Agency (EMA) committee on Friday recommended adding heavy menstrual bleeding to the list of side effect of mRNA COVID-19 vaccines made by Moderna, as well as Pfizer and its partner BioNTech.

+A Moderna spokesperson said the company was aware of reports linking its vaccine to dysmenorrhea, or pain associated with menstruation.
+"However, at this point, we have not identified a causal association with Moderna’s COVID-19 vaccine, Spikevax."

-Pfizer, BioNTech, and Moderna were not immediately available for comment.
+Pfizer and BioNTech were not immediately available for comment.
 The EMA also said that there was no evidence to suggest that the menstrual disorders experienced by some have any impact on reproduction and fertility.

 Menstrual disorders can occur due to a range of reasons, including underlying medical conditions as well as stress and tiredness.
 Health authorities have highlighted that cases have also been reported following COVID-19 infection.